agnoster/maileron/README.md

 ## install

-    npm install -g postman-pat
+    npm install -g maileron

 ## setup

-    sudo postman-pat
+    sudo maileron

 The `sudo` is required to listen to ports 25 and 80 for SMTP and HTTP, respectively.
-Without sudo, Pat will run on ports 9025 and 9080, which means it would only work with specially-configured mail clients.
+Without sudo, maileron will run on ports 9025 and 9080, which means it would only work with specially-configured mail clients.

-Now, point your MX record for a domain (in my case, `pat.agnoster.net`) to the server running Pat (which for me is also `pat.agnoster.net`).
+Now, point your MX record for a domain (in my case, `pat.agnoster.net`) to the server running maileron (which for me is also `pat.agnoster.net`).

 ## use